La Plagne (Montalbert)

 Traditional, quiet ski village with access to the La Plagne and Paradiski ski domain

 Montalbert resort guide - a general overview

 Plagne Montalbert is situated at the extreme Western end of the ski area.
 It is a lower lying and much more traditional village compared to the other purpose built resorts of the area.
 However, at 1350 metres altitude the snow does not really last through to the very end of the winter season.
-Although the skiing on the upper slopes of La Plagne is fine through to mid/end April the run back down to Montalbert is likely to be on artificial snow only at this time of year.
+Although the skiing on the upper slopes of La Plagne is fine through to mid/end April the run back down to Montalbert is likely to be on artificial snow at this time of year.

 1,930m - 3,250m